junxit/us-congress-bills-114/metadata.md

 - 2016-04-27 — Rule H. Res.
 701 passed House.
 - 2016-04-27 — Rule provides for consideration of H.R.
 4498 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 - 2016-04-27 — The previous question was ordered on the amendment (A001) pursuant to the rule. (consideration: CR H2045)
+- 2016-04-28 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.